minio/docs/source/developers/sts-for-operator.rst

       kubectl apply -k path/to/yaml/file.yaml

-5. Use an SDK that supports the ``AssumeRole`` like behavior to send a call from your application to the deployment
+5. Use an SDK that supports the ``AssumeRoleWithWebIdentity`` like behavior to send a call from your application to the deployment

-   Some SDKs that support ``AssumeRole`` include:
+   Some SDKs that support ``AssumeRoleRoleWithWebIdentity`` include:

    - :ref:`Golang <go-sdk>`
    - :ref:`Java <java-sdk>`